mladenqdev/chess-notation-helper/README.md

 - **Real-time Move Detection:** Automatically detects when a move is made during a game.
 - **Destination Square Highlighting:** Visually highlights the square where the piece landed.
 - **Notation Display:** Displays the standard algebraic notation (e.g., "Nf3", "exd5", "O-O") directly on the highlighted destination square.
-- **Temporary Feedback:** The highlight and notation appear briefly after the move and then fade out, providing non-intrusive feedback.
+- **Temporary Feedback:** The highlight and notation appear briefly after the move and then fade out, providing non-intrusive visual feedback.
 - **Platform Support:** Works on live game pages for both Chess.com and Lichess.org.

 ## Technology & Approach